-Getting pied for a job might seem painful at the time, but as voice actor Jesse Cox proves, sometimes one person’s slush pile is another one’s gold.
-“I tried my hardest to do voice overs during college,” explained Cox.
+Getting picked for a job might seem painful at the time, but as voice actor Jesse Cox proves, sometimes one person’s slush pile is another one’s gold.
+“I tried my hardest to do voiceovers during college,” explained Cox.
 “After 2 years of failing to land a gig, my agent dumped me and said ‘your dumb voice isn’t ever going to be on TV or radio’.
 She was right.
 15 years later I’m making videos with my dumb voice on the internet.”

 Elaine Hendrix and her comedy quip